pmiklos/obyte-devnet/README.md

 ## Connecting to the devnet

-The devnet hub runs on port 6611 to which wallets can connect to by placing a `.env` file with the following contents:
+The devnet hub runs on port 6611 to which wallets can connect to by placing a `.env` file in the project root with the following contents:

 ```
 devnet=1